toannguyen3107/ScreenShort/README.md

 1. Right-click on request/response
 2. Select **Export File** → **Export File**
 3. Choose save location (or use default path)

+## CI/CD

+This project uses GitHub Actions for automated build and release:
+- On every push to `main` branch, the project is automatically built
+- A new release is created with filename format: `screenshort_DD_MM_YYYY.jar`

 ## Testing